P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Oxygen sensor bank 1 bank 2 sensor 1 sensor 2

-Almost anything could be causing a rich fuel mixture.
-The most common are some of the easiest to fix:
+Almost anything could be causing a wealthy fuel mixture.
+The most common are some of the simplest to fix:

 • Faulty or soot-covered oxygen sensor(s)